CHRISCARLON/Street-Manager-Open-Data/README.md

 - Examples of what analysis is possible.

 Technical
-- Useful classes and methods for processing and manipulating SMD.
+- Useful functions for processing and exploring SMD.
-- Useful scripts for analysing and visualising SMD in an intuitive way.
+- Useful functions for analysing and visualising SMD in an intuitive way.
 -----------------------------------------------------

 ## Navigating the repository